 This focuses on the role of neuromuscular functioning in the reduction of injury risk and prevention in young athletes, sports nutrition, physiological determinants of performance, assessment and screening of athletes, training interventions, and psychology of performance and injury.
-There is increasing academic and practitioner interest in these specific research areas and dissemination activities have included presentations at national and international conferences, national and International football clubs and national governing bodies of sport.
+There is increasing academic and practitioner interest in these specific research areas and dissemination activities have included presentations at national and international conferences, national and international football clubs and national governing bodies of sport.
 Clients and collaborators include the European, English and Welsh Football Associations,

-, Gloucestershire County Cricket
+Gloucestershire County Cricket

 and GB Ice Hockey

-Policy development and practiceT
+Policy development and practice

 his area includes improving welfare in sport, play, health promotion and behaviour change within professional sport.
 The university’s work in this area has impacted on a number of areas including practice in youth football, health and wellbeing promotion in a range of population groups, public health and psychology.
 This area of research has led to work in a number of projects in football related areas including referees, parental behaviour and child protection.
 As a consequence of this,

 has introduced new formats for youth football (e.g. small sided games for younger players, greater emphasis on forms of the sport that promote intrinsic motivations), new competitive structures (more fun, fewer leagues and tournaments) and a greater awareness of inequities created by the relative age effect.
 Other work includes policy and practice in the area of play policy, and playwork.
 This has included strategic literature reviews and research output on children’s play which has informed policy in England, Wales and internationally as well as research on the Welsh Government’s

 , which places a statutory duty on local authorities to assess and secure sufficiency of play opportunities for children.
 In building on these strengths, the area is extending the focus on youth sport participation and development to build links with community development activities, coaching practice and sporting and play cultures and practice communities.

-Wellbeing and performance in occupational and ‘real world’ environmentsThis
+Wellbeing and performance in occupational and ‘real world’ environments

 This focuses on health and well-being in occupational and real-world environments.
 This research includes the following:

-- work on occupational health (e.g. of temporary workers, health care workers),
+- work on occupational health (e.g. of temporary workers, health care workers)

-- risk in occupational decision-making (e.g. fire ground, medical, educational, military contexts),
+- risk in occupational decision-making (e.g. fire ground, medical, educational, military contexts)

-- forensic psychology (e.g. victims of sexual crimes),
+- forensic psychology (e.g. victims of sexual crimes)

-- sport and performance psychology (e.g., visual attention, resilience and performance under pressure in various achievement contexts including sport, business, military, and surgery),
+- sport and performance psychology (e.g. visual attention, resilience and performance under pressure in various achievement contexts including sport, business, military, and surgery)

 - functional physiology (e.g. using exercise to reduce syncope in diseased populations)